 I wish it was that easy!

 Once Gav and I get married (within the first 90 days of his arrival), we will file for an “Adjustment of Status” to his visa.
 When this round of paperwork is approved, he will receive his green card.
-Next we can file for permanent residency, and hopefully he’ll have that within two years of his arrival.
-A year or so later, Gav can pursue citizenship if he wishes.
+After three years of being a green card holder and permanent resident, Gav can pursue citizenship if he wishes.

 If we would like to pursue a similar course of action for me, we’ll need to move to England for a while.
 We will file for a visa for me that recognizes we are already married.
 I haven’t looked into the details yet, but we will probably need to live there for a few years to secure more than a temporary status for me.